ZahidHasan/zahidhasan.github.io/_posts/2024-02-05-paint-your-terminal-a-colorful-guide-to-windows-terminal-customization.md

 ```
 Now, each new PowerShell instance will start by importing Oh My Posh and setting your command line theme.

-## Adding Font and Icons
+## Adding Fonts and Icons
 Download the fonts from [here](https://github.com/haasosaurus/nerd-fonts/blob/regen-mono-font-fix/patched-fonts/LiberationMono/complete/Literation%20Mono%20Nerd%20Font%20Complete%20Mono%20Windows%20Compatible.ttf)

 Open PowerShell and select your new font 'LiberationMono NF' from the list.
+You can also download and install  [Meslo LGM NF](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Meslo.zip) fonts.

-Run the code in Powershell
+Now Run the code in Powershell
 ```ps
 Install-Module Terminal-Icons -Scope CurrentUser
 ```